Het Nationale Ballet

 Royal Ballet of Flanders

-Born January 22, 1940, Benjamin Feliksdal began his professional dance training in 1954-1958 in classical ballet and modern dance with well-known Dutch pedagogues such as Florrie Rodrigo, Ineke Sluiter, and Lucas Hoving (Lemon Company NYC).
+Born January 22, 1940, Benjamin Feliksdal began his professional dance training in 1954 in classical ballet and modern dance with well-known Dutch pedagogues such as Florrie Rodrigo, Ineke Sluiter, and Lucas Hoving (Limón Company NYC).
 He continued his education in 1959-1960 with Pieter van der Sloot in Rome and finished his studies at the Marie Rambert School of Ballet in London.
 In September 1960, Feliksdal joined Het Nederlands Ballet.
-The following year, 1961, he joined the new National Ballet of the Netherlands under the direction of Sonia Gaskell and, starting in 1965, under co-artistic director Rudi van Dantzig.
+The following year, 1961, he joined the new National Ballet of the Netherlands under the direction of Sonia Gaskell and starting in 1965, under Co-Artistic Director Rudi van Dantzig.
 Other teachers and choreographers he worked with included Nathalia Orlowskaya, Vitaly Ossins, Igor Belsky, Hector Zaraspe, Roland Casenave, Karel Shook, Leonid Massine, Maurice Béjart, George Balanchine, John Taras, Pearl Lang, Kurt Jooss, and Rudi van Dantzig.

 During his performing career as a principal dancer with Het Nationale Ballet and the Royal Ballet of Flanders, he danced many roles such as Von Rothbart (Swan Lake), Tybaldo (Romeo and Juliet), Apollon (Apollon Musagête), Solor (La Bayadère), The Eagle (Le Prisonnier du Caucase), as well as roles in The Green Table, Four Temperaments, Symphony in C, Serenade, and Les Présages.
 The climax of his performing career was his partner-role with Rudolf Nureyev in Monument for a dead boy by Rudi van Dantzig, which was performed all over Europe.
 After his professional dance career and leaving Het Nationale Ballet in 1971 and the Royal Ballet of Flanders in 1972, he specialized in methodic ballet teaching and created a modern theatrical jazz dance technique.
 In the period of 1975-1986 he initiated, founded, and directed the European School of Jazz Dance, the Theater Dance Workshop, and “Musical 1986.”